School Terms and Conditions

 c. responsible for ensuring the adequacy and validity of the insurance carried by or covering the School and Teachers.

-28. The School indemnifies the ASC, its officers and employees against all loss, damage, claims and expenses arising out of, relating to or in connection with:
+28. The School indemnifies Sport Australia, its officers and employees against all loss, damage, claims and expenses arising out of, relating to or in connection with:

 a. the performance of any activities under the Program by the School or its Teachers, officers, employees, agents or contractors;